Organizing workshop on "Theoretical and Mathematical aspects of Deep Learning" - 4 August 2022, at UC Chile (hybrid event)

 New preprint "Sharp discrete isoperimetric inequalities in periodic graphs via discrete PDE and Semidiscrete Optimal Transport" with Matias Gomez (master student UTFSM) https://arxiv.org/abs/2012.11039

 I was trained in PDEs, Calculus of Variations, Geometric Analysis and Geometric Measure Theory.
-Which I now use to study emergent behavior and structures, especially (but not only) for large point configurations.
+Which I now use to study emergent behavior and structures, especially (but not only) for large point configurations and deep learning.

-Such point configurations organize themselves in relation with the geometry/shape of the ambient space.
+These configurations often organize themselves in relation with the geometry/shape of the ambient space.

-Quantify the group behavior of the points, through problem-specific structures, that in turn instruct low-complexity approximations.
-Examples:
+A powerful principle is to quantify the group behavior of the points, through problem-specific structures, that in turn instruct low-complexity approximations.
+Examples of what maths to use:

 Statistical mechanics measures group behavior and correlations within the theory of crystallization and in the study of other phases of matter.

-In Material science in macroscopic/continuum limits the properties of large numbers of atoms are summarized by (fewer) continuum variables.
+In Material science in macroscopic/continuum limits the properties of large numbers of atoms are summarized by (fewer) continuum/multiscale variables.

-In probability theory, ad-hoc large deviation principles including concentration of measure ideas.
+In probability theory, one can start with large deviation principles, concentration of measure bounds.

 BIRS workshop January 27th - February 1st, 2019 on Optimal Transport Methods in Density Functional Theory.